jhpyle/docassemble/_docs/initial.md

 feature to `True` (the default is `False`).

 {% include side-by-side.html demo="question-back-button" %}

+## <a name="question help button"></a>Help tab style

+When [`interview help`] is available, or the [`help`] modifier is present on a question, the "Help" tab will be present in the navigation bar.
+When the [`help`] modifier is present, the "Help" tab is highlighted yellow and marked with a yellow star.
+When the user presses the help tab, the help screen will be shown.

+If you set the `question help button` to `True`, users will be able to access the help screen by pressing a "Help" button located within the body of the question, to the right of the other buttons on the page.
+When `question help button` is `True`, the "Help" tab will not be highlighted yellow.

+Here is an interview in which the `question help button` is not enabled (which is the default).

+{% include side-by-side.html demo="question-help-button-off" %}

+Here is the same interview, with the `question help button` feature
+enabled:

+{% include side-by-side.html demo="question-help-button" %}

+Note that when a "label"

 ## <a name="hide standard menu"></a>Hiding the standard menu items